dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 ### Create an App ID

-After adding a device to Apple's developer portal, you should create an *App ID*.
+After adding a device to your Apple Developer Account, you should create an *App ID*.
 An App ID is similar to a reverse-DNS string, that uniquely identifies an app, and should be identical to the bundle identifier for your app.

 <!-- markdownlint-disable MD032 -->
 > [!IMPORTANT]